ocaml/odoc/CONTRIBUTING.md

     opam install --with-test --deps-only odoc
     ```

-    Also make sure to install a recent version of
-    [tidy](http://www.html-tidy.org/) (used for HTML validity testing):

-    ```
-    # On MacOS (should be version 5.6.0 by the date of this writing)
-    brew install tidy-html5

-    # Debian / Ubuntu
-    sudo apt-get install tidy
-    ```

-2. Make changes to the code.
+3. Make changes to the code.
 To compile it,

     ```
     make